Amansharma10101/Tatkal-Ticket-Booking-Automation/PROJECT_SUMMARY.md

 - Reduces booking time from 15 minutes to 2 minutes

 **Technical Implementation**:
-- Used TypeScript for type safety and better development experience
+- Used JavaScript (Node.js) for development
 - Implemented browser automation with Puppeteer for web scraping
 - Created PDF generation with PDFKit for professional e-tickets
 - Integrated WhatsApp Web API for notifications